How Truly Natural Healing Actually Works

 give up in total frustration and start throwing it out the windows.

-it comes out, it's essentially the same "crud".
-The body HAS to
+it's essentially the same "crud".
+The body HAS to get rid of its

-get rid of its biologic/metabolic debris IN SOME WAY in order to
+biologic/metabolic debris IN SOME WAY in order to function and stay

-function and stay alive --- just as ashes must be regularly removed
+alive --- just as ashes must be regularly removed from a fireplace to

-from a fireplace to maintain sufficient space for fuel and air flow
+maintain sufficient space for fuel and air flow to sustain useful

 That brings us to another building-maintenance / health-maintenance